anuprajvarma/anuprajvarma/README.md

  Full-Stack Developer | Kubernetes | Docker | AWS
 </h1>

-I am Anupraj a computer science engineer and have experience in working in startup as Software Developer.
-Interested in making life easier by creating utility tools.
-Fascinated about space.

 ### Featured Projects
  - [Cape](https://github.com/anuprajvarma/cape)
    - Distraction-free YouTube learning with streaks, notes, and AI help.